SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Custom_Workflows.md

 #### **Mechanism 1: `scoped_variables` (Modern & Recommended)**

-This is the most robust method for passing data, making it globally available within the child workflow as `agent_inputs`.
+This is the preferred method for passing data, making it globally available within the child workflow as `agent_inputs`.

 1.  **Resolution (in `$SubWorkflowHandler$`):**
       * The `_prepare_scoped_inputs` method retrieves the `scoped_variables` array from the node's configuration.